bobril/bobril.github.io/README.md

 ### Contribution to existing pages
 1. Create a fork of the repository
 1. Edit *.md files
     1. If there is a line: `[//]: <> (symlink:'...some path...')` written in metadata of the file, you have to edit the file targeted by symlink directly.
 It can be another github repository too.
-After contribution and successfull merge, do pull of submodules and push this changes.
+After contribution and successful merge, do pull of submodules and push these changes.
 1. Create a pull request

 ### Create a new page